George V: Post-war reign

 The British Empire reached its territorial peak in 1920.

-Before the First World War, most of Europe was ruled by monarchs related to George, but during and after the war, the monarchies of Austria, Germany, Greece, and Spain, like Russia, fell to revolution and war.
+Before the First World War, most of Europe was ruled by monarchs related to George, but during and after the war, the monarchies of Austria-Hungary, Germany, Greece, and Spain, like Russia, fell to revolution and war.
 In March 1919, Lieutenant-Colonel Edward Lisle Strutt was dispatched on the personal authority of the King to escort the former Emperor Charles I of Austria and his family to safety in Switzerland.
 In 1922, a Royal Navy ship was sent to Greece to rescue his cousins Prince and Princess Andrew.

 Political turmoil in Ireland continued as the Nationalists fought for independence; George expressed his horror at government-sanctioned killings and reprisals to Prime Minister Lloyd George.
 At the opening session of the Parliament of Northern Ireland on 22 June 1921, the King appealed for conciliation in a speech part drafted by General Jan Smuts and approved by Lloyd George.
 A few weeks later, a truce was agreed.
 Negotiations between Britain and the Irish secessionists led to the signing of the Anglo-Irish Treaty.
 By the end of 1922, Ireland was partitioned, the Irish Free State was established, and Lloyd George was out of office.

 George and his advisers were concerned about the rise of socialism and the growing labour movement, which they mistakenly associated with republicanism.
 The socialists no longer believed in their anti-monarchical slogans and were ready to come to terms with the monarchy if it took the first step.
-George adopted a more democratic, inclusive stance that crossed class lines and brought the monarchy closer to the public and the working class—a dramatic change for the King, who was most comfortable with naval officers and landed gentry.
+George adopted a more democratic, inclusive stance that crossed class lines and brought the monarchy closer to the public and the working class – a dramatic change for the King, who was most comfortable with naval officers and landed gentry.
 He cultivated friendly relations with moderate Labour Party politicians and trade union officials.
 His abandonment of social aloofness conditioned the royal family's behaviour and enhanced its popularity during the economic crises of the 1920s and for over two generations thereafter.